Apple-211/SUM26-Team5/docs/HobbyCirclesSRS.md

   Then  my profile is saved successfully and displayed to users browsing similar interest in hobby circles.

 US-4 --
-Story: As a provider, I want to schedule an event so that users can RSVP
+Story: As a provider, I want to create multiple events so that I can bring people together with similar interest.
 Acceptance:

 Scenario: Happy path